awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

 1. At the top of the page, choose **Save**\.
 ![\[The TestLRA function page with Save highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/lra-console/save-function.png)
+**Note**
+The **Test** button on the AWS Lambda console doesn't work with this function\.
+The AWS IoT Greengrass Core SDK doesn't contain modules that are required to run your Greengrass Lambda functions independently in the AWS Lambda console\.
+These modules \(for example, `greengrass_common`\) are supplied to the functions after they are deployed to your Greengrass core\.
 **Tip**
 You can see your code in the **Function code** section by choosing **Edit code inline** from the **Code entry type** menu\.

    Next, publish the first version of your Lambda function\.
 Then, create an [alias for the version](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)\.

-**Note**
    Greengrass groups can reference a Lambda function by alias \(recommended\) or by version\.
 Using an alias makes it easier to manage code updates because you don't have to change your subscription table or group definition when the function code is updated\.
 Instead, you just point the alias to the new function version\.

 1. From the **Actions** menu, choose **Publish new version**\.
 ![\[The Publish new version option in the Actions menu.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/lra-console/publish-function-option.png)